Aliens Versus Predator 2: Marine

 At 6:55 AM, the marines attempt to reach the Pods via the tunnel network connecting them to the POC, but the doors are locked.
 They can only be opened from the inside, and only one at a time, like an airlock.
 Harrison is sent ahead to open the doors so the marines' APCs can proceed through.
 Upon reaching tunnel section 4, Harrison is able to shut down the primary control terminal, allowing "Mother" (presumably the Verloc's computer) to disable tunnel security entirely.
 However, due to unique modifications made to the security protocols, this also temporarily disables all security measures and defenses at the Forward Observation Pods.
 During this time, Aliens attack the Pods and six of the Iron Bears are killed before the marines manage to arrive at the Pods.

 Harrison attempts to establish a communication link with the Verloc.
 In the process, he begins receiving a message about dead scientists, but it is cut short by a computer error.
 He is then knocked unconscious by one of the Iron Bears, dressed in a convict's uniform (the pods and POC had both been using convict laborers), put in a prison cell, and declared dead.
-Harrison's cell mate gets into a fight with a guard, enabling Harrison to escape his cell.
+Harrison's cellmate gets into a fight with a guard, enabling Harrison to escape his cell.
 As he wanders around the forward observation pods, he releases the Predator player character from stasis, and then is contacted by a scrambled voice offering to reunite him with his team if he retrieves a "package".
 The voice guides him to the implantation lab, where the "package" is revealed to be a CD.
 The voice then guides him from Pod 2 to 4, and from Pod 4 to 3, which has an elevator down to the canyon floor.
 On the way down, the voice-scrambling software malfunctions and Harrison is surprised that the voice is female.
 The voice explains to him that his team (Red Team?) appears to be headed to an alien hive, but Harrison cannot get to them on his own because the tunnels have been sealed.
 Harrison decides to head back to the POC and reunite with White Team to get their help with rescuing the other marines.